The official blog of the Lung Institute.

 Are there other options for people with lung disease?

 We hope these tips to prevent dryness from oxygen therapy help you breathe easier.
-In combination with your treatment plan, supplemental oxygen, pulmonary rehabilitation and alternative treatment options such as stem cell therapy, there are ways to help you live the life you want to live.
-If you or a loved one has a chronic lung disease and would like to learn more about possible stem cell treatment options at the Lung Institute, feel free to contact us today at (800) 729-3065.
+In combination with your treatment plan, supplemental oxygen, pulmonary rehabilitation and alternative treatment options such as cellular therapy, there are ways to help you live the life you want to live.
+If you or a loved one has a chronic lung disease and would like to learn more about possible cellular therapy options at the Lung Institute, feel free to contact us today at (800) 729-3065.